 Importance of treating trauma

 If core issues of trauma go untreated, relapse may occur, and addiction can persist, despite repeated attempts at recovery.
-We help each patient overcome any barriers to wellness and sobriety that they may face.
+We help each client overcome any barriers to wellness and sobriety that they may face.
 Our experienced Headwaters clinicians know that deeply rooted traumatic experiences are common among individuals who are recovering from substance abuse.

 For this reason, each member of the Headwaters medical and clinical team, in addition to our support-and executive-level staff is educated about trauma and the importance of creating a trauma-informed treatment environment.
-This ensures that we offer a caring, secure space where our patients who are dealing with the unique personal, familial and professional challenges and pressures that often accompany a highly affluent lifestyle can begin to identify invisible wounds that may be perpetuating their pain.
+This ensures that we offer a caring, secure space where our clients who are dealing with the unique personal, familial and professional challenges and pressures that often accompany a highly affluent lifestyle can begin to identify invisible wounds that may be perpetuating their pain.

 Trauma and post-traumatic stress disorder (PTSD)